-D. Recommendation (contingent): Remove PFD Execution Appeals from APA
+D. Recommendation (contingent): Remove PFD Execution Appeals from APA narrowly-focused appeals.

-AS 43.23 should be amended to remove the PFD execution appeals from the requirement for an APA hearing, in favor of a simpler, more flexible hearing process, better suited to these narrowly-focused appeals.
 This recommendation is contingent upon the outcome of Recommendation B. If the APA adjudication provisions are amended, as suggested in that recommendation, to include more flexibility to conduct hearings less formally, it likely will be unnecessary to remove the PFD execution appeals from APA coverage.